robinmonjo/dockpack/README.md

 ## TODOs

 Next steps:
-- allow to pass extra env to the build container :( apparently MC needs it during asset pipeline ...
-- check why the build image is being pulled every time
-- refactor builder so it's smarter and can get env from dcdget for prod container
 - private or public push
 - authentication
 - make sure to reject the push if the build / upload failed